 Testing action creators

-For reference, this is how our src/actions/index.js
+For reference, this is what your src/actions/index.js

-export const REQUEST_POSTS = 'REQUEST_POSTS'
+export const REQUEST_POSTS = "REQUEST_POSTS";

-export const RECEIVE_POSTS = 'RECEIVE_POSTS'
+export const RECEIVE_POSTS = "RECEIVE_POSTS";

-export const SELECT_SUBREDDIT = 'SELECT_SUBREDDIT'
+export const SELECT_SUBREDDIT = "SELECT_SUBREDDIT";

-export const INVALIDATE_SUBREDDIT = 'INVALIDATE_SUBREDDIT'
+export const INVALIDATE_SUBREDDIT = "INVALIDATE_SUBREDDIT";

-export const selectSubreddit = subreddit => ({
+export const selectSubreddit = (subreddit) => ({

 type: SELECT_SUBREDDIT,

-export const invalidateSubreddit = subreddit => ({
+export const invalidateSubreddit = (subreddit) => ({

 type: INVALIDATE_SUBREDDIT,

-export const requestPosts = subreddit => ({
+export const requestPosts = (subreddit) => ({

 type: REQUEST_POSTS,